Sports Therapy Vs. Physical Therapy: Understanding the Key Differences

 Choosing between sports therapy and physical therapy depends on your individual needs.
 If you are seriously considering using these services, your best option is to reach out to a professional and have them assess your condition.
 Our clinic has both kinds of therapists and dedicated personal trainers who can help you improve at each level of injury or fitness.
 We understand how important it is to make an informed decision when it comes to our overall health and well-being, which is why our dedicated teams of professionals are available to you every step of the way.

-The team at SPARK Physiotherapy includes medical professionals with training in both sports medicine and physical therapy disciplines.
+The Alexandria physical therapy team at SPARK Physiotherapy includes medical professionals with training in both sports medicine and physical therapy disciplines.
 Our Northern Virginia physiotherapists are uniquely poised to help patients because we have extensive knowledge of the human body and its movement and experience assisting athletes to excel at baseball, tennis, and personal training.